crypto523/verified-consensus/docs/description_and_informal_proof.md

 for each of the 3 attestation flags using `get_flag_index_deltas`, while `get_inactivity_penalty_delta` computes the rewards for inactivity penalties.
-Our claim is that the single-pass functions `get_flag_index_delta` and `get_inactivity_penalty` compute the same rewards for each individual index, and that the decomposition into a single loop does not affect the result.
+Our claim is that the single-pass functions `get_flag_index_delta` and `get_inactivity_penalty` compute the same rewards for each individual index, and that the fusion into a single loop does not affect the result.

 For `get_flag_index_deltas` the main inputs are the list of `unslashed_participating_indices`, and the `unslashed_participating_balance` derived from the participating indices and their respective